LoD Blessed Shield Crusader BiS Gear, Gems, and Paragon Points

 In a setup with Legacy of Dreams, you will be wearing your two best rolled rings and cubing the third between Convention of Elements, Unity, and Justice Lantern.
 It is generally recommended to wear the Justice Lantern, since you would lose its Block Chance bonuses if you Cube that ring.
 Unity cuts incoming damage in half when paired with another on the follower, along with an immortality relic for him (i.e. Enchanting Favor).
 Convention of Elements simply provides a massive damage increase during the Fire cycle of its rotation.

 Two powerful options are present in your helm slot.
 You can opt to boost your damage directly (as well as scale your Attack Speed with the innate roll on the item, and reach a breakpoint more easily) with a Fire damage Andariel's Visage.
 Alternatively, you can lower your massive and vital cooldowns with a Leoric's Crown, gemmed with a Flawless Royal Diamond for CDR.
 Both options are seen as viable for the slot, but our general recommendation is Leoric's Crown, since its generic CDR bonus slightly reduces your reliance on Rift composition and Pylon RNG.

 Most of your armor slots can be roughly split into two categories: DPS items and Utility items.

-- Swamp Land Waders are unique in the legs slot in their ability to roll elemental damage — but you should note that they need to be gambled on a Witch Doctor alt, as they are a class-specific item for WDs.
+- Blackthorne's Jousting Mail provide an elemental damage increase, which is fairly unique for the slot — as long as it does not form its set bonus with another Blackthorne item, thus breaking the LoD bonus, this will be your best-in-slot item.
 The Witching Hour is a glass cannon favorite for the belt slot; what it lacks in flashy properties, it makes up in unique rolls: it is the only item in the slot that can roll Attack Speed and Critical Damage.